 Making an application

-Expats can apply for accommodation by responding to an advertisement online or elsewhere, or directly contacting an estate agent or landlord.
-Although, references from previous landlords are typically required when making an application, some may choose to forego the references in return for a larger deposit.
+References from previous landlords are typically required when making an application, although some may choose to forego the references in return for a larger deposit.
 The Ministry of Business, Innovation and Employment (MBIE) deals with housing legislation and official processes, making applying for accommodation smooth and easy.

 Leases

 A rental tenancy agreement (RTA) is legally required for renting accommodation.
 Real-estate agents tend to only deal with fixed-term contracts of 12 months.
-That said, expats may be able to negotiate either a longer-term or shorter-term lease if dealing directly with a landlord.
+That said, you might be able to negotiate either a longer-term or shorter-term lease if dealing directly with a landlord.

 Costs and fees

-Rent in Auckland is usually paid weekly, and the prices advertised represent this weekly sum.
-Due to the recently passed Residential Tenancies Act, agents may no longer charge tenants a fee for their services and are paid by the landlords instead.
+Rent in Auckland, as is the norm in New Zealand, is usually paid weekly, and the prices advertised represent this weekly sum.
+Real-estate agents may not charge tenants a fee for their services, and are paid by the landlords instead.

 Renting shared accommodation is also popular because of the high cost of rent.
 'Flatting' (sharing a house with others) or 'boarding' (renting a room in someone's home) are standard options for young couples or single people living in Auckland.